-We conducted our audit in accordance with U.S. generally accepted auditing standards.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America (GAAS).
 Our responsibilities under those standards are further described in the Auditors' Responsibilities for the Audit of the Financial Statements section of our report.
 We are required to be independent of CERF and to meet our other ethical responsibilities, in accordance with the relevant ethical requirements relating to our audit.
 We believe the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinions.